Srijankarak/delta-demo-1/README.md

 # delta-demo-1
-This is my another Git Repository.
+This is my another Git Repository .